-Course Number: COU 602 Office Phone: 402-467-9025
+Office Phone: 402-467-9025

-Course Title: Theories of Counseling Office Email: Courtney.east@doane.edu
+Office Email: Courtney.east@doane.edu

-Course Dates: Oct 15 - Dec 15, 2018 Office Hours: By Appointment
+Office Hours: By Appointment

-Credit Hours: 3 Credits Classroom: TBA
+Classroom: TBA

-Instructor: Courtney R. East, PhD, NCC Meeting Times: Thursdays, 6:00 pm - 10:30 pm
+Meeting Times: Tuesdays, 6:00 pm - 10:30 pm

 Course Description

 This course examines classic and contemporary theories and models of counseling.
 The theories provide a foundation for conceptualizing client presentation and selecting appropriate interventions.
 Students develop a personal model of counseling which is consistent with current professional research and practice.
 Emphasis is placed on understanding the therapeutic factors that contribute to the effectiveness of counseling.
 The course addresses help-seeking behaviors of clients and ethical and culturally relevant counseling interventions.
 The course explores the impact of technology on the counseling profession and provides students with the opportunity to actively practice counseling skills.
 Prerequisite: COU 601.